ifteheralom/cs570/assignment5/solution/README.md

 2. The file server will use a Linux file as a virtual disk to store the files created by the clients.
 The server and client should be implemented as Sun RPC server and client.

-3. For simplicity, we can think of the virtual disk as a sequence of blocks, each block containing 512 bytes. we also assume that the capacity of virtual disk is 16MB.
+3. For simplicity, we can think of the virtual disk as a sequence of blocks, each block containing 512 bytes.
+We also assume that the capacity of virtual disk is 16MB.
 Each user should be assigned by the server a home directory.
 Users do not have the ability to create subdirectories within their home directory.

 ### Functions description: